Get Involved

 Sermons, Forums, and Guest Speakers

-We periodically discuss justice issues in sermons, in our Sunday morning Forum before the Service, and several times a year when we bring in speakers on topical issues.
+We periodically discuss justice issues in sermons, in our Monthly Forums on Thursday nights, and several times a year when we bring in speakers on topical issues.
 You will find many opportunities to expand your mind and uplift your spirit.

 Support for “Black Lives Matter”